 Keep scrolling to explore the most popular colleges and universities for Nutrition Science majors.
 Here's how we came up with the ranking.

 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 University of California - Davis is the top choice if you're interested in a degree in Nutrition Science.
-University of California - Davis Nutrition Science majors receive 15.0% more than the typical Nutrition Science student.
-Based in Davis, California, UC Davis offers a dependable, suburban experience for college students.
+University of California - Davis is among the largest schools in California.

 It's hard to beat Pennsylvania State University - University Park if you wish to study Nutrition Science.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.

 If on-campus safety is important to you, you'll be glad to find out that Pennsylvania State University - Main Campus has a low crime rate.
 Approximately 67.5% of students graduate on time at Pennsylvania State University - Main Campus, which is much higher than the U.S. average of 37.0%.
 Interested in learning more about Pennsylvania State University - Main Campus' campus?
 Take a virtual tour.